civican/legisinfo/44-1/bills/S-12/bill_text.md

     an obligation under section 490.02901, or under section 36.1 of the `International Transfer of Offenders Act`, that began before the day on which this paragraph comes into force.

-  **(2)** A person is not permitted to apply under paragraph (1)(b) if they have made an application for an exemption order under section 490.02905 or 490.029111 in respect of the same obligation.
+  **(2)** A person is not permitted to apply under paragraph (1)(b) if, on or after the day on which this subsection comes into force, they have made an application for an exemption order under section 490.02905 or 490.029111 in respect of the same obligation.

   **(3)** The application shall be made to